awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 ### Creating a cross\-Region read replica<a name="ReadRepl.XRgn"></a>

-The following procedures show how to create a read replica from a source MariaDB, MySQL, Oracle, or PostgreSQL DB instance in a different AWS Region\.
+The following procedures show how to create a read replica from a source MariaDB, Microsoft SQL Server, MySQL, Oracle, or PostgreSQL DB instance in a different AWS Region\.

 #### Console<a name="USER_ReadRepl.XRgn.CON"></a>